 * If emailing, applicants must prepare and submit a single PDF of the aggregated, signed application material.
 In this case it is the applicant’s responsibility to ensure that all material is compiled and formatted appropriately.
 It is the applicant’s responsibility to ensure that all material is compiled and formatted appropriately.
 In either case material must be received in the office by the stated deadline.
 Please do not send a hard copy through the post if you have already emailed your submission.

 Although nominees will often be EPS members, current members of the EPS Committee are not eligible.
 Nominations need not be restricted to EPS members or those of British nationality.
 The Committee will make a recommendation to the Annual General Meeting, at which members elect the Award winner.

 The Lecture is delivered at a meeting of the Society in the forthcoming year and is open to the general public without payment.
 After the Lecture has been delivered, the Lecturer is asked to submit a manuscript of the Lecture to the Society for publication.
-An honorarium, the value of which is determined by the Committee, is paid on delivery of the manuscript in a form suitable for publication, At their discretion, the EPS may wish to support and enhance the research value of the publication with supplementary resources, such as video material, prepared at the expense of the EPS.
+An honorarium of £2000 is paid on delivery of the manuscript in a form suitable for publication.
+At their discretion, the EPS may wish to support and enhance the research value of the publication with supplementary resources, such as video material, prepared at the expense of the EPS.
 For further details, members are invited to consult the rules in the Handbook.

 Videos of EPS Mid-Career Award lectures (Members’ Only)